 - Determine the appropriate role for their organization on the development team based on market need, partnership opportunities, and organizational capacity and appetite.

 - Assemble a development team capable of sponsoring, financing, developing, and managing a community solar project.

 - Structure a creditworthy community solar project and pitch it for financing.

 This virtual course will be taught by experienced practitioners from Housing Partnership Sustainability Solutions and eight other expert organizations in the community solar field (Cooperative Energy Futures, Enerwealth Solutions, Groundswell, GRID Alternatives, Peoples Solar Energy Fund, SunWealth, Solar One, and Solar United Neighbors).

-At the current time, enrollment in the Community Power Accelerator Learning Lab is limited to organizations selected in Phase 1 of the U.S. Department of Energy American-Made Community Power Accelerator Prize.
-If your organization is interested in competing, be sure to visit the prize webpage, carefully review the prize rules and eligibility criteria, and complete your prize Phase 1 submission package by March 15, 2023, 5 p.m.
-EST. Winners of Phase 1 will have the opportunity to join the Learning Lab Cohort beginning late April 2023.
+- As a part of the U.S. Department of Energy's American-Made Community Power Accelorator Prize.
+If your organization is interested in competing in this prize process, be sure to visit the prize webpage, carfully review the prize rules and eligibility criteria, and complete your prize Phase 1 submission package by October 4, 2023, 5 p.m.
+EST. Winners of Phase 1 will have the opportunity to take the Learning Lab course in January 2024.

 Earn a digital badge you can share on LinkedIn and other social networks!